sameerparvezsingh/img-to-pdfv2/README.md

 Select Your Images:

-Click the "📁 Select Images" button
+Click the "Add Images" button
 Browse to your images location
 Select one or more images (hold Ctrl/Cmd to select multiple)
 Click "Open"

+Reposition Images:
+Use Move Up, Move down buttons after selecting an image OR
+Drag and Drop images from the preview window.

 Choose Conversion Type:
-Single PDF: Combines all images into one PDF file
-Individual PDFs: Creates separate PDF for each image
+A4:
+Fit to image:

-Set Output Options:
+Desired Output Options:

-Filename: Enter your desired filename (without .pdf)
-Save Location: Click "Browse..." to choose where to save
-Convert

-Click "📄 Convert to PDF" if you need pdf pages of the same size as the image

-OR

-Click "📄 Convert to A4 PDF" if you need the images to be resized on a4 page.
+Program asks the desired save location as soon as conersion is requested.
+Names are auto generated based on timestamps

-Select the quality of the A4 in DPI (default is 300)
+Select the quality with compression (default is 85%)

 Wait for the success message
 Find your PDF(s) in the chosen location.